DigiNode FAQ

 DigiNode Dashboard - Quickly check the status of your DigiByte and DigiAsset Nodes.

 If you need help, please join the DigiNode Tools Telegram group.
-You can also get help on Bluesky @diginode.tools.
+You can also get help on Bluesky @diginode.tools or on X @diginodetools.

 Yes.
 This has been tested and works as expected, though you may have issues using the backup and restore scripts, depending on your setup.